Learn how to grow parsley in containers. Growing parsley in pots and its care is easy if you know the basic requirements!

 Deadheading and Pruning

 Remove the flower stalks if they appear to promote foliage growth.
-Also, pick the dead and faded leaves time to time to keep your plant in shape.
+Also, pick the dead, yellowed, and faded leaves from time to time to keep your herb in shape.

 Pests and Diseases

 Leaf spot and rot are one of the most common diseases.
 You can save your parsley plant from root rot and crown rot by avoiding the waterlogged soil.
-Parsley worm, aphids, mites, and cutworm can affect this herb, so keep an eye on them.
+Parsley worms, aphids, spider mites, and cutworms can affect this herb mostly, so keep an eye on them.

 Growing Parsley Year Round

-Growing parsley indoors is a way to grow it year round, by this, you can overwinter this culinary herb.
+Growing parsley indoors is a way to have it year-round.
+By this, you can overwinter this culinary herb.
 It’s easy!
-The plant will survive in your average room temperature and you’ll be able to harvest some leaves in winter if you keep the pot on a window that receives a few hours of direct sunlight daily.
+The plant will survive at your average room temperature, and you’ll be able to harvest some leaves in winter if you keep the pot on a window that receives a few hours of direct sunlight daily.

 In hotter areas (USDA Zone 10, 11), you can save your parsley plant from dying in summer.
-Just keep it in a cool and shady spot where it receives only a 3 – 5 hours of morning sun daily and water generously!
+Just keep it in a cool and shady but bright spot where it receives only 3 to 5 hours of morning sunlight daily.